scrapinghub/pkg-opengrok/doc/README.txt

 This command will do some sanity checks and will deploy the source.war in its directory to one of detected web application containers.
 Please follow the error message it provides.

-If it fails to discover your container, please refer to optional steps on changing web application properties, which has manual steps on how to do this.
+If it fails to discover your container, please refer to optional steps on changing web application properties below, which explains how to do this.

 Note that OpenGrok script expects the directory /var/opengrok to be available to user running opengrok with all permissions.
 In root user case it will create all the directories needed, otherwise you have to manually create the directory and grant all permissions to the user used.

-4.2.2 - Populate DATA_ROOT Directory
+5.2.2 - Populate DATA_ROOT Directory
 ------------------------------------

 During this process the indexer will generate OpenGrok XML configuration file